+N 205

-- N 205 Basic Nursing I (For nursing majors only) 5 credits Introduction to scope of practice and nursing roles; focus on nursing process, people's needs as consumer of health services, concepts and skills related to comfort and safety; simulated laboratory practice.
-Concurrent with BI 200 fall or BI 210 winter. - N 206 Basic Nursing II 5 credits Theory and practice focused on concepts of anxiety, defense mechanisms, immobility and nutrition, principles and skills related to pre- and post operative care and oxygenation.
+Basic Nursing I (For nursing majors only) 5 credits Introduction to scope of practice and nursing roles; focus on nursing process, people's needs as consumer of health services, concepts and skills related to comfort and safety; simulated laboratory practice.

+N 206 Basic Nursing II 5 credits Theory and practice focused on concepts of anxiety, defense mechanisms, immobility and nutrition, principles and skills related to pre- and post operative care and oxygenation.
 Supervised practice in direct patient care.
 Prerequisites: BI 200, 210 and N 205.
-Concurrent with BI 220 and N 300.
+Concurrent with N 300.